CryptoGnome/Community-Tools/test/README.md

 2. Open Mongoose (Double click executable file)

-3. If this does not open the PtTracker website you will need  to run via the command line in this folder.
+3. If this does not open the PtTracker website you will need  to run via the command line or a bat file in this folder.

 4. (Note: Mongoose is a standalone web server.
 It is reccomended to block port 8084 in your firewall for security)